CarloNicolini/cncsvision/README.md

 - **PHIDGET_SUPPORT**

   Set it to `True` to allow support of Phidgets www.phidgets.com in some experiments.
+Needed only when using `COMPILE_LAB_BROWN_EXPERIMENTS` flag.

 - **PYTHON_SUPPORT**